polinchw/rancher-kubernetes-on-bare-metal/README.md

 ![Cluster!](images/rancher.png)

-### Create VMs for Kubernetes and join the Kubernetes cluster
+### Add Kubernetes nodes and join the Kubernetes cluster

 Run the following commands on all the VMs that your Kubernetes cluster will run on.
 The final docker command will have the VM join the new Kubernetes cluster.